 Corporate governance

-Gentoo Media is committed to good corporate governance to ensure trust in the Company and to maximise shareholder value over time.
-The objective of the Company’s corporate governance framework is to regulate the interaction between the Company’s shareholders, the Board of Directors and the executive management.
-For the full Corporate Governance report, see below.
+Gentoo Media is committed to good corporate governance to ensure trust in the company and to maximise shareholder value over time.
+The objective of the company’s corporate governance framework is to regulate the interaction between its shareholders, the Board of Directors and executive management.
+For the full Corporate Governance Report, see below.

 Articles of association

-Gentoo Media Inc. (“Gentoo” or the “Company”) is a US public limited company incorporated in the State of Delaware, with its headquarter in Malta and operations in Denmark, Spain, Serbia and UK.
+Gentoo Media Inc. (“Gentoo” or the “company”) is a US public limited company incorporated in the State of Delaware, with its headquarters in Malta and operations in Denmark, Spain and Serbia.

-The Company was incorporated on 10 September 1992, and the most recent amendment to the Certificate of Incorporation occurred in a Special Meeting of Shareholders on 23 September 2024, with the updated Amended and Restated Certificate of Incorporation subsequently filed with the Secretary of State of Delaware on the same date.
-On the same date, the Company changed its name from Gaming Innovation Group Inc. to Gentoo Media Inc.
+The company was incorporated on 10 September 1992, and the most recent amendment to the Certificate of Incorporation occurred in an Annual Meeting of Shareholders on 27 May 2025, with the updated Amended and Restated Certificate of Incorporation subsequently filed with the Secretary of State of Delaware on the same date.

 Auditors

-The Company is subject to Delaware company legislation and regulations.
-In addition, certain aspects of Norwegian Securities law, the Swedish Financial Instruments Trading Act and specific duties and responsibilities under the Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the “MAR”) and related legislations apply to the Company due to its listing on both the Oslo Stock Exchange and on NASDAQ Stockholm, including the requirement to publish an annual statement of the Company’s policy of corporate governance.
+The company is subject to Delaware company legislation and regulations.
+In addition, certain aspects the Swedish Financial Instruments Trading Act, and specific duties and responsibilities under Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the “MAR”), along with related legislation, apply to the company due to its listing on the NASDAQ Stockholm, including the requirement to publish an annual statement on its corporate governance policy.

-The Company’s Board of Directors and management adheres to the Norwegian Code of Practice for Corporate Governance and the Swedish Corporate Governance Code.
-The Company has Norway as its home member state, and thus Norwegian regulations and the Norwegian Code will supersede in case of conflicts.
-Below is an item-by-item account of the Company’s adherence to the corporate governance codes.
+The company’s Board of Directors and management adhere to the Swedish Corporate Governance Code.
+Below is an item-by-item account of the company’s adherence to the corporate governance codes.

 2. Business